 We know many foreigners planning on opening a coffee shop in Bali have no idea how to start at first.
-Basically, all you need to do is to register your business as a small business and acquire necessary licenses.
+Basically, all you need to do is to register your business as a small business and acquire the necessary licenses.
 However, as simple as it sounds, you’re still going to work through a significant amount of paperwork and regulations, which might put you on the fence for a second.

-But don’t worry, because Cekindo will help you through this in the following guide, so that you can be your own boss without hassles in the shortest period of time.
+But don’t worry, because Cekindo will help you through this in the following guide so that you can be your own boss without hassles in the shortest period of time.
 Read on.

-Starting a coffee shop in Bali can be simple with the right assistance from the professional, but it is never that easy.
+Starting a coffee shop in Bali can be simple with the right assistance from a professional, but it is never that easy.
 If it was, everyone would be doing it.
 However, the profits you get at the end of the day will be worth the effort you put in.